-7. All Sources having the Potential to Emit more than 10 tons of a single hazardous air pollutant in a year
+6 All sources having the potential to emit more than 10 tons of a single hazardous air pollutant in a year.

-8. All Sources having the Potential to Emit more than 25 tons of all hazardous air pollutants combined in a year
+7 All sources having the potential to emit more than 25 tons of all hazardous air pollutants combined in a year.